jonaspetersorensen/dotfiles-wsl/README.md

 1. Close VSCode, run command, reopen VSCode
 1. In VSCode set `remote.WSL.fileWatcher.polling` to true

+For NPM troubles it usually boils down to ownership of dir `node_modules`, which npm itself some times make a mess of.
+Fix by executing `sudo chown -R $(whoami) node_modules`

 ## Docker

 wsl + docker in windows path workaround